-- Weight gain as well as hot flashes are very common symptoms of menopause.
-Hot flashes are kind of a feeling of extreme warmth, which could last fora few seconds or a few minutes.
+- Weight gain, as well as hot flashes, are very common symptoms of menopause.
+Hot flashes are kind of a feeling of extreme warmth, which could last for a few seconds or a few minutes.
 If you are experiencing hot flashes during your night sleep, then it’s known as night sweats.
-Some other signs of menopause are headache, sleep problems, having problems in memorizing things, mood swing, vaginal dryness etc. Sometimes women have these problems during their perimenopause phase, for others it starts after they have completely done away with their periods.
+Some other signs of menopause are a headache, sleep problems, having problems in memorizing things, mood swing, vaginal dryness etc. Sometimes women have these problems during their perimenopause phase, for others, it starts after they have completely done away with their periods.

 - Estrogen supports our heart & avert strokes, so when our body stops producing it, then we develop the risk of having heart ailments.
 So after menopause to keep our heart healthy & steady we need to follow a healthy lifestyle that includes a healthy diet in our daily life.

 - You need to add exercises to your daily routine.
 It will help you to maintain your weight & reduce the bone loss after having menopause.
 It is also able to enhance the production of natural endorphins, which lead to lowering of the irritation as well as the mood swing.
 According to experts, healthy eating is another important thing you need to focus on in your daily life.